UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/ModuleIntroduction/moduleIntroduction.md

 ---

 ## Assessments  COMP1836
-Remember this is a second year module it is more technical than first year.
+Remember this is a level five module it is more technical than level 4.

 1. Practical & Report
    1. 1500 words.